google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Conduct Surveys

-Ask your employees for comments on the quality and comfort of their hard caps every now and then.
-Use this information to inform your purchases and suggestions for changes.
+Ask your employees to provide feedback on the quality and comfort of their hard hats periodically.
+Use this information to inform your purchasing decisions and suggest changes.

 Make Adjustments as Needed

-You should be open to making adjustments based on workers’ feedback.
-Small adjustments such as changing the sweatband, adjusting the suspension system, or adding extra padding may make a huge difference to overall comfort.
+You should be open to making adjustments based on the feedback of your workers.
+Small adjustments such as changing the sweatband, adjusting the suspension system, or adding extra padding can significantly improve overall comfort.

 Innovative Solutions on the Horizon